ataima/qxmlc/README.txt

+﻿CA_QXMLC:

-﻿ca_qxmlc is a c++ code generator to load  in transparent mode any file xml.
+ca_qxmlc is a c++ code generator to load  in transparent mode any file xml.

 With ca_qmlc You can :